Skip to content

 10. Tighten the handle as needed

-Always check to be sure the handle is secure.
-Do not use the pan when the handle is loose.
-Tighten the handle as needed.
+Always check to ensure the handle is secure.
+Use the screw to tighten the handle.
+Do not use the pan if the handle is loose.
+Replacement handles are available for purchase.

 11. Do NOT deep fry (for Yukihira saucepans only)